 Part of what makes Tenon so great is our one-on-one mentality and desire to get to know our clients.
 We thought it was about time to return the favor and let you get to know us!
-Janet, a Peronsal Travel Specialist, has been with us since 2013.
+Janet, one of our Travel Specialists, has been with us since 2013.
 Below she answered some questions about herself and her journey in the travel business!

-As someone who has been in the travel industry for some time (Over 22 years!), what would you say stands out about Tenon Tours over other companies you have worked for?
+As someone who has been in the travel industry for some time (over 27 years!), what would you say stands out about Tenon Tours over other companies you have worked for?

 What are you complimented on most in your work?

-I like to think that my clients and I become friends as we work together booking their trip.
+I like to think that my clients and I become friends as we work together booking their trips.
 Since I can’t travel as much as I would like (Gotta pay the bills somehow!), I like to travel vicariously with my clients.
 That means I want them to have the best trip they possibly can and come back with wonderful, life-changing memories.
-I also practice “tough love” in travel: If something-in my opinion-is not going to be practical or cost-effective or is not worth their time and effort, I will be very honest and let people know my thoughts so they can look at pros and cons and make the right decision for their trip.
+I also practice “tough love” in travel: If something, in my opinion, is not going to be practical or cost-effective or is not worth their time and effort, I will be very honest and let people know my thoughts so they can look at pros and cons and make the right decision for their trip.

 You’ve traveled a lot over the years with your daughter, Julia.
 Any advice for those looking to travel with kids?

 My advice is to have as much structure and safety as you can; which means automatic car, pre-booked itinerary, travel insurance and once you have that framework, the safety “net,” that frees you up to do all sorts of wonderful, goofy things that you would not likely do traveling as an adult.
-We’ve visited the Natural History Museum-Dubliners call it the “Dead Zoo”-and have seen a dodo skeletan.
+We’ve visited the Natural History Museum — Dubliners call it the “Dead Zoo” — and have seen a dodo skeleton.
 We’ve been to a donkey sanctuary in Liscarrol and petted some wonderful old souls.
 I’ve trekked through Connemara mud and gorse and bramble beside my daughter while she rode a Connemara pony-I got filthy, but we saw such beautiful hills and coastline that you’ll never see from a car window!
 I’ve let her pile into a teeny car with about 10 other kids (No seat belts!) and the B&B farmer/owner at the wheel to go into a field to pick stones before the plowing: She wept to leave that B&B, she had so much fun with all the local kids.
-Oh, and always, ALWAYS carry candybars and crackers as emergency snacks!:)
+Oh, and always, ALWAYS carry candy bars and crackers as emergency snacks!

 Who is your ideal client and why should they connect with you?